 The Debt Won’t Be Passed On

 If the worst should happen and you owe more than your property is worth, most plans offer a No Negative Equity Guarantee, meaning you cannot leave a debt to your estate.

 Equity release may involve a home reversion plan or lifetime mortgage which is secured against your property and will reduce the value of your estate and impact funding long-term care.
 To understand the features and risks ask for a personalised illustration.

 As multi-award-winning equity release specialists we provide informative advice covering your options as well as explaining how equity release will affect potential inheritance and how your entitlement to means-tested benefits could be affected now or in the future.
 We provide initial advice for free and without obligation.
-Only if you choose to proceed and your case completes would a typical fee of £1,895 be payable.
+Only if your case completes would our advice fee of £1,895 be payable.
 Other lender and solicitor fees may apply.

 Age Partnership Ltd is authorised and regulated by the Financial Conduct Authority.
 FCA Register Number 425432.
 Age Partnership Ltd, 2200 Century Way, Thorpe Park, Leeds LS15 8ZB.

 Releasing equity from your home is not suitable for all home owners and situations.
 If you are interested in releasing equity you should seek specialist advice to ensure that it is the best option for them.
 Award-winning Age Partnership could help you.